newaetech/chipshouter-picoemp/hardware/README.md

 ```
 1,CONSMA013.062
 1,PCV-0-472-03L
+1,744710603
 ```

 The SMA connector is to mate with the SMA on the output.
 You might want to pickup several of them.

 Finally you should pick up a USB isolator if you plan on communicating with this thing in operation.
-There are lots of these available, but two part numbers you can order from Digi-Key at the same time (just pick one):
+There are lots of these available, but one tested part number you can order from Digi-Key:
 ```
 Seeed Technology Co 114991949
-Adafruit 2107
 ```

+Alternatively try `Adafruit 2107`.

 ### Minimum Build